jlaw-dev/video-streaming/README.md

-# video-streaming
+# Video Streaming Application
-A video streaming Client Server application using RTP/RTSP
+## A client-server application that uses RTP/RTSP protocol to stream a video file, as well as simualates jitter and packet-loss and calculates statistics about the process

-## Running the application
+### Running the application
 To run, start the server with the command

 `py -3 Server.py server_port packet_loss jitter`